-- E2.1 PD51U applies to most proceedings in the Commercial Court, and where it applies parties should comply with its provisions, including the deadlines for disclosure prior to the CMC.
-PD51U does not apply in the Admiralty Court and does not apply to proceedings within the Shorter Trials Scheme or the Flexible Trials Scheme (unless ordered to apply in the particular case). - E2.2 The Disclosure Review Document (where applicable) should be kept simple and concise.
-In particular, the Issues for Disclosure should be limited by the definition contained in PD51U (E2.3), and a proliferation of different Models for Extended Disclosure should be avoided where possible and kept to a minimum where it cannot reasonably be avoided.
-In most cases, the List of Issues for Disclosure should be shorter, and may be much shorter, than the list of issues in the List of Common Ground and Issues prepared under D.5; and the Court may disallow the costs of unnecessarily lengthy or complex Disclosure Review Documents. - E2.3 Under PD51U §7, a List of Issues for Disclosure: - is not required unless one or more of the parties has stated that they are likely to request Extended Disclosure including the use of Model C, D or E; and - (b) if required should then contain only the key issues in dispute which the parties consider will need to be determined by the court with some reference to contemporaneous documents that have not been included in Initial Disclosure in order for there to be a fair resolution of the proceedings.
+- E.2.1 PD 57AD applies to most proceedings in the Commercial Court, and where it applies parties should comply with its provisions, including the deadlines for disclosure prior to the CMC.
+PD 57AD does not apply in the Admiralty Court and does not apply to proceedings within the Shorter Trials Scheme or the Flexible Trials Scheme (unless ordered to apply in the particular case). - E.2.2 The Disclosure Review Document (where applicable) should be kept simple and concise.
+In particular, the Issues for Disclosure should be limited by the definition contained in PD 57AD (E2.3), and a proliferation of different Models for Extended Disclosure should be avoided where possible and kept to a minimum where it cannot reasonably be avoided.
+In most cases, the List of Issues for Disclosure should be shorter, and may be much shorter, than the list of issues in the List of Common Ground and Issues prepared under D.5; and the Court may disallow the costs of unnecessarily lengthy or complex Disclosure Review Documents.

-- E2.4 The Issues for Disclosure should be drafted in simple, concise terms designed to make it easy for persons reviewing documents to assess whether they ought to be disclosed. - Parties should give careful consideration in every case, whatever its financial value or general complexity, to whether it may properly be treated as a Less Complex Claim for the purpose of disclosure so as to be dealt with pursuant to Appendices 5, 6 and 7 of PD51U. - Parties are obliged to cooperate: PD51U §3.2; they should not allow the settling of the Disclosure Review Document to become contentious, time-consuming, or expensive.
+- E.2.3 Under PD 57AD, a List of Issues for Disclosure: - (a) is not required unless one or more of the parties has stated that they are likely to request Extended Disclosure including the use of Model C, D or E; and - (b) if required should then contain only the key issues in dispute which the parties consider will need to be determined by the court with some reference to contemporaneous documents that have not been included in Initial Disclosure in order for there to be a fair resolution of the proceedings. - E.2.4 The Issues for Disclosure should be drafted in simple, concise terms designed to make it easy for persons reviewing documents to assess whether they ought to be disclosed. - E.2.5 Parties should give careful consideration in every case, whatever its financial value or general complexity, to whether it may properly be treated as a Less Complex Claim for the purpose of disclosure so as to be dealt with pursuant to Appendices 5, 6 and 7 of PD 57AD. - E.2.6 Parties are obliged to cooperate: PD 57AD §3.2; they should not allow the settling of the Disclosure Review Document to become contentious, time-consuming, or expensive.
 They should seek Disclosure Guidance wherever practicable to address differences in respect of disclosure and for guidance, including in respect of agreeing the Disclosure Review Document and especially the settling of any List of Issues for Disclosure and the selection of Extended Disclosure Models.
-These issues should be addressed prior to the CMC in accordance with the requirements in PD51U. - E2.7 Normally, with the assistance of the parties, the Court will expect to approve the Disclosure Review Document in no more than 1 hour within the first Case Management Conference.
+These issues should be addressed prior to the CMC in accordance with the requirements in PD 57AD. - E.2.7 Normally, with the assistance of the parties, the Court will expect to approve the Disclosure Review Document in no more than 1 hour within the first Case Management Conference.
 If the parties consider that more than 1 hour will be required: - (a) they should consider whether a separate hearing should be sought to deal with the Disclosure Review Document, but - (b) the Court will typically not list such a hearing until after the parties have sought Disclosure Guidance with a view to fostering agreement, and - (c) where possible, any Disclosure Review Document hearing under (a) above will be listed before the Judge who provided Disclosure Guidance under (b) above.

-E.3 Cases not subject to PD51U
+E.3 Cases not subject to PD57AD

-E3.1 Guidance for cases not subject to PD51U is given in Appendix 15.
+E.3.1 Guidance for cases not subject to PD 57AD is given in Appendix 15.